abhi1kumar/CARLA_rendering/README.md

 ## CARLA to KITTI Converter

-Converts the CARLA dataset (with depth and semantics) to KITTI style detection labels.
+Converts the CARLA dataset (with depth and semantics) to KITTI style detection labels, which can then be used by any KITTI-style detector.

 ### Data